amichyrpi/skypydb/mesosphere-js/README.md

-npx mesosphere -v # show version npx mesosphere login # login to your mesosphere account npx mesosphere logout # logout from your mesosphere account npx mesosphere dev # set up the project with a user interface and start deploying your functions to backend
+npx mesosphere -v # show version npx mesosphere login # login to your mesosphere account npx mesosphere logout # logout from your mesosphere account npx mesosphere deploy # deploy your functions once npx mesosphere docs # open the docs in your browser npx mesosphere relink # relink an existing mesosphere project to your local project npx mesosphere dashboard # open your dashboard in your browser npx mesosphere dev # set up the project with a user interface and start deploying your functions to backend
 ```